Shopify/polaris/polaris.shopify.com/content/contributing/shipping-your-contribution/index.md

 ### 2. Commit your changes

-Save the changes you've made to your branch.
+Save the changes you’ve made to your branch.

 ```bash
 git commit -m “descriptive message”